best in class

 Sizes: 5.5–12 with half sizes | Material: Leather | Design: Pointed toe, pitched heel, higher shaft | Price: $$

-When Strategist senior writer Liza Corsillo asked real-life cowgirls and country singers about their tried-and-true cowboy boots, Frye was one of the most mentioned brands.
+When the Strategist asked real-life cowgirls and country singers about their tried-and-true cowboy boots, Frye was one of the most mentioned brands.
 If you’re a non-traditionalist, the Sachas are a Western take on the classic Chelsea that musician Courtney Marie Andrews calls her absolute favorite — she wears this pair almost every day.
 This is thanks to their comfort: “Once you wear them in, they form to your foot,” she explains.

 Best Chelsea rain boots

-In our best-in-class rain-boots guide, these cheery boots from Merry Peoples earned the title of “best Chelsea.”
-Two gardeners gushed to us about them.
+In our best-in-class rain-boots guide, these cheery boots from Merry Peoples — which come in a rainbow of hues including mustard, grasshopper green, and lavender — earned the title of “best Chelsea.”
+Gillespie was impressed with how city-friendly they are, with a soft and comfortable neoprene lining and a slightly wider fit that’s ideal for wearing thick socks.
+Two gardeners gushed to us about them too.
 “They’re just so comfortable and easy to clean,” says Amber Grossman, the creator of Black Girls Gardening.
-Katie Parks of Freckles and Sprouts agrees, adding that the boots “hold up well to our heavy clay soil that clumps to your boots in wet weather, and they have a nice grip, so I never slip.”
+Katie Parks of Freckles and Sprouts adds that the boots “hold up well to our heavy clay soil that clumps to your boots in wet weather, and they have a nice grip, so I never slip.”
 She gets compliments on her pair all the time.
-And when Strategist writer Katherine Gillespie tried them out for herself, she was impressed with how “city-friendly” they were, with a neoprene lining that makes them softer and a slightly wider fit that’s ideal for socks.

 Best (less expensive) Chelsea rain boots